 WildBird is available in two sizes which are either 74″ or 90″ long, while the Sakura is available in two lengths: 75″ and 82″.

 Sakura Bloom slings are available in 5 single-color fashions, the WildBird offers much wider choice as it comes in 20+ colors and prints.
-What’s also important, WildBird slings prices vary depending on the fashion – Doubles and Patterns are more expensive, but they are still not as pricey as Sakura Bloom.
+What’s also important, WildBird slings prices vary depending on the fashion – Doubles and Patterns are more expensive, but they are not nearly as pricey as Sakura Bloom (which can be over $200!).

 Frankly, Sakura Bloom offers probably the most expensive ring slings on the market!
 They cost almost twice as much as WildBird Solid version!